zconnect-iot/zconnect-web/README.md

 This project contains the following;

--   a set of components for building zconnect apps (see `src/widgets`, `src/components` and `src/containers`);
+-   a set of components for building zconnect apps (see `widgets/`, `components/` and `containers/`);
--   a base SASS theme in `src/style/theme` which can be used to change global style variables when using the widgets;
+-   a demo application built using the above in `src/` providing base scss theme in `src/style/theme` which can be used to change the component styles
--   a demo application built using the above.

 ## Demo project quick start